 Notice that on the value axis, the bottom half of the graph is 1 - 100% (the size or opacity value you entered), whereas the upper half is 100 - 1000% - an exponential level larger.
 The majority of your graph will be within the bottom half of the graph, while continuing the stroke along past the 100% mark will create larger differences in your brush stroke in the viewer.

-An additional note - the range on the white box for pressure is directly related to the pressure setting for your stylus in Settings -> Stylus.
-You can adjust this setting to between 30 and 70% for a nice clip your brush’s action.
+An additional note - the range on the white box for pressure is directly related to the pressure setting for your stylus in Settings → Stylus.
+You can adjust this setting to between 30% and 70% for a nice clip to your brush’s action.